 How much do proofreaders get paid?

 It depends on the proofreading experience.
 Proofreading jobs pay less than writing jobs.
-Glassdoor has a salary range of $24000 to $49000, averaging $36290.
+Glassdoor’s salary range is $24000 to $49000, averaging $36290.

 How to find legitimate proofreading jobs online.